| |

 |

-Education: A bachelor's degree is the minimum formal education required for these occupations.
-However, many also require graduate school.
+Education: Most of these occupations require graduate school.
 For example, they may require a master's degree, and some require a Ph.D., M.D., or J.D. (law degree). |

 |